miroadamy/animated-adventure/task-2-architecture/architecture-draft.md

 ## Cost Optimization consideration

 - use EC2 Savings Plans / Reserved Instances for predictable workloads (on EKS side and definitely on RDS side)
-- use AWS Cost Explorer (CloudCheckr) for cost monitoring.
+- use AWS Cost Explorer (or tools like CloudCheckr) for cost monitoring.
-- may or may not be able ti leverage AWS Spot Instances, may consider tool like Spot Ocean for rightsizing
+- we may or may not be able to leverage AWS Spot Instances (depends on the application details), We also may want consider tool like Spot Ocean for rightsizing
-- configure AWS Budgets, AWS CUR, Trusted Advisor and Alerts to track and manage spending
+- It is recommended to configure AWS Budgets, AWS CUR, Trusted Advisor and Alerts to track and manage spending
-- make sure the consistend tagging strategy is in place to allow proper cost allocation and visibility
+- It is necessary to make sure the consistent tagging strategy is in place to allow proper cost allocation and visibility (something to implement in Terraforming the infra)